ChuckManBro/ChuckManBro/README.md

 ### 👋 Hello!
 I'm Chuck.

-I'm a Front End Developer, just getting started in the wonderful world of coding!
+I'm a media professional, deep-diving into the wonderful world of computer coding, looking to add one more arrow to my quiver of Communication skills.

 Find me on LinkedIn:
 https://www.linkedin.com/in/chuckmanbro/